 Canova also offer a full food menu, gelato, other drinks, and a “fast lunch” menu which may be a good option for those in a hurry but who don’t want to skimp on quality.
 They also have a range of gelatos, and even a tobacconist store inside which specializes in cigars.

 Note that like the other piazza options, you’ll pay extra here compared to other cafes in Rome.
-So do check prices before sitting down.
+So do check prices before sitting down to make sure you are OK with the prices.
+At last check, an espresso was 4 euros and the service charge was 15% per table.

 If you are a fan of the 1990’s TV show “Friends”, this is the restaurant Monica is taken to by her date for Italian food in Season 3, Episode 18 (“The One with the Hypnosis Tape”).
 They are shown eating dinner inside the restaurant.